padawanne/PyBer_Analysis/README.md

 # PyBer_Analysis
-Analysis made for Module 5: Matplotlib
+Analysis made for Module 5: Matplotlib using Jupyter Notebook

 Resources include city_data.csv and ride_data.csv

-Jupyter Notebook

 ## Overview of the analysis
 This analysis was made for V. Isualize to create a summary of the ride-sharing data by city type.